Avelino Valencia

 Avelino Valencia (born November 12, 1988) is an American Democratic politician who is currently serving as a member of the California State Assembly for the 68th district since 2022.
 Previously, he was a member of the Anaheim City Council.

 Early life and career

 Valencia was born on November 12, 1988, in Anaheim, California, to parents of Mexican descent.
 He attended Katella High School, Fullerton College, San Jose State University, and Johns Hopkins University.

-He played 10 games for the 2009 San Jose State Spartans football team, in which he made a single reception for seven yards.
+Playing for the 2009 San Jose State Spartans football team, he made a single reception for seven yards.

 He worked for Assemblyman Tom Daly as a political staffer from 2016 to 2022.